 Brand equity denotes the value the brand name has in the market.
-Brand equity is the added value of a product apart from the value of its performance and service.
+Brand equity is the added value of a product apart from its performance and service value.

-It is based on the customer’s perception of the brand so it can be positive or negative.
+Depending on the customer’s perception of the brand, it can be positive or negative.

-Brand equity shall be measured and added to the service value of the product to realize the true value of the product and gain appropriate profits.
+Brand equity shall be measured and added to the product’s service value.
+The intention is to realize the product’s actual value and gain appropriate profits.

 Brand equity is directly related to the reputation of the brand.
-If it has garnered a good reputation in the market through its services or marketing strategies then the brand equity is positive.
+Brand equity is positive if it has garnered a good reputation through its services or marketing strategies.

-If the brand has made a bad name for itself among the customers then it has negative brand equity.
+If the brand has made a bad name among the customers, it has negative brand equity.

 Positive brand equity reflects trust among the customers.
-So for building brand equity you need to build customer’s trust for the brand.
-Brand equity can be outlined in three parts: market perception, negative or positive impact of brand equity, and final value.
+Hence to build brand equity, you need to make customers trust the brand.
+Brand equity can get outlined in three parts: market perception, negative or positive impact of brand equity, and final value.

 You need to address questions like: how do the customers identify the brand?
 How do they perceive it?
-Your marketing techniques should aim to connect with the customers and convey the brand’s qualities.
+Your marketing techniques should connect with the customers and convey the brand’s qualities.

 Then comes the user experience.
-If a product disappoints the user then the whole brand value goes down and that might affect other products by the same brand.
+If a product disappoints the user, the whole brand value goes down, affecting other products of the same brand.

-Understand your own motives associated with the brand.
-What purpose is it serving and why is it being made and delivered?
+Understand your motives associated with the brand.
+What purpose is it serving, and why is it being made and delivered?

 Avoid making rapid changes in the brand ideology, advertisement, designs and logos, and taglines.

-A successful model for creating a long-lasting brand is Keller’s Brand Equity Model.
-This model is a step-by-step process building brand identity, brand meaning, brand response, and brand resonance.
+Keller’s brand equity model is a successful model for creating a long-lasting brand.
+This model is a step-by-step process of building brand identity, brand meaning, brand response, and brand resonance.

-Brand equity can be assessed by brand tracking.
+Brand equity can get assessed by brand tracking.
 It tracks the impact and ROI of marketing strategies.

-From a financial perspective, equity can be evaluated in the form of market share and revenue potential.
+From a financial perspective, you can evaluate equity in the form of market share and revenue potential.

-Brand equity can also be figured out by the deduction of performance value from total brand value.
+Brand equity can also get figured out by deducting performance value from total brand value.

-Brand auditing is done to analyze the brand value and equity.
+Brand auditing aims at analyzing brand value and equity.

-Also, with the help of Keller’s Brand Equity Model the brand’s standing on its four major aspects helps to understand brand equity.
+Also, with the help of Keller’s brand equity model, the brand’s standing on its four significant aspects helps understand brand equity.